The team at ChangeAbility are experienced and skilled at helping people create positive change to their lives.

 Post Grad Dip in Not for Profit Mgt

-Liat has worked with the agency for over ten years as part of the management team.
-She is the coordinator of Mates & Dates in Wairarapa and coordinates the Family Violence Interagency Response.
+Liat has worked with the agency since 2005 and is part of the management team.
+She is the coordinator of Mates & Dates in Wairarapa.

 Kay has worked with the agency for over 20 years.
 She plays a key role in supporting and engaging families to become safer and more respectful.
 Kay provides family violence community training and in-house supervision and also works with clients individually and in groups.